Józef Piłsudski: Retirement and coup

-The Polish Constitution of March 1921 severely limited the powers of the presidency intentionally, to prevent Piłsudski from waging war.
+The Polish 1921 March Constitution severely limited the powers of the presidency intentionally, to prevent Piłsudski from waging war.
 This caused Piłsudski to decline to run for the office.
+In the run-up to the first presidential election, a parliamentary election was held, in which Piłsudski endorsed two lists: the National-State Union, and the PZK, neither of which secured any seats in the Sejm.
 On 9 December 1922, the Polish National Assembly elected Gabriel Narutowicz of Polish People's Party "Wyzwolenie"; his election, opposed by the right-wing parties, caused public unrest.
 On 14 December at the Belweder Palace, Piłsudski officially transferred his powers as Chief of State to his friend Narutowicz; the Naczelnik was replaced by the President.

 Two days later, on 16 December 1922, Narutowicz was shot dead by a right-wing painter and art critic, Eligiusz Niewiadomski, who had originally wanted to kill Piłsudski but had changed his target, influenced by National Democrat anti-Narutowicz propaganda.
 For Piłsudski, that was a major shock; he started to doubt that Poland could function as a democracy and supported a government led by a strong leader.
 He became Chief of the General Staff and, together with Minister of Military Affairs Władysław Sikorski, quelled the unrest by instituting a state of emergency.

 Stanisław Wojciechowski of Polish People's Party "Piast" (PSL Piast), another of Piłsudski's old colleagues, was elected the new president, and Wincenty Witos, also of PSL Piast, became prime minister.
 The new government, an alliance among the centrist PSL Piast, the right-wing Popular National Union and Christian Democrat parties, contained right-wing enemies of Piłsudski.
 He held them responsible for Narutowicz's death and declared that it was impossible to work with them.
 On 30 May 1923, Piłsudski resigned as Chief of the General Staff.